Hololive Production: Business

 Most Hololive streamers work full-time, while others stream as a side job.
 According to data collection site Playboard, the all-time top Super Chat earners in history are channels run by Hololive talents: Uruha Rushia, Kiryu Coco, Usada Pekora and Houshou Marine.
 Other talents featured in the all-time top 10 include Minato Aqua, Amane Kanata and Yukihana Lamy.

 By September 2020, Hololive channels had more than 10 million combined subscribers on YouTube, and 10 million additional combined subscribers on Chinese platform Bilibili.
-As of November 2021, the agency has accumulated over 50 million subscribers across its 50+ channels on YouTube.
-On 22 October, English VTuber Gawr Gura became the first Hololive member to reach 1 million YouTube subscribers; on 17 January 2021, she became the first Hololive member to reach 2 million subscribers on the platform and the second VTuber to do so, after Kizuna AI.
+As of November 2021, the agency has accumulated over 50 million subscribers across its 80+ channels on YouTube.
+On 22 October 2021, English VTuber Gawr Gura became the first Hololive member to reach 1 million YouTube subscribers; on 17 January 2021, she became the first Hololive member to reach 2 million subscribers on the platform and the second VTuber to do so, after Kizuna AI.
 Gawr Gura became the first VTuber to reach 3 million subscribers on YouTube on 4 July 2021, having surpassed Kizuna AI at 2.97 million on 30 June.

+According to data analysis firm Stream Charts, Usada Pekora is one of the most popular female streamers globally by watch hours including in 2023 where she was number one.
+Alongside her, Hakui Koyori, Sakura Miko and Oozora Subaru was also among the top 10 for that year ranking.

 According to Tanigo, Hololive's primary audience are mostly males in their mid-teens to mid-thirties, with Japanese fans being mostly those who are interested in video games while overseas viewers are more likely to be anime fans specifically.
-Hololive's overseas audiences are primarily from North America and Asia, especially South East Asia.
+Hololive's overseas audiences are primarily from North America and Asia, especially southeast Asia.
+According to Cover's FY2025/3 Financial Report, Overseas viewers represented 30% of their viewership and contributed 10 billion yen worth of the revenue for that year (slightly less than a quarter of their total revenue).

 CEO Motoaki Tanigo was selected as one of the Japan's Top 20 Entrepreneurs by Forbes Japan in its January 2022 issue.

+Studio

+Cover Corp invested 2.7 billion yen for a new motion capture studio.
+The studio is equipped with state of the art motion capture and recording equipment.
+The recording equipment is capable of producing music industry standard audio capture.
+With a space equivalent to ten tennis courts, the studio is one of the largest of its kind in Japan.